Expert Health Data Programming, Inc. Home Expert Health Data Programming

 Denominator - The number on the bottom of a fraction.
 Population data are often referred to as "denominator data", as they are used as denominators to calculate population-based rates.

 Export - Produce output that can be read into other computer programs.
-Vitalnet produces ASCII text, comma-separated-value (csv extension), HTML (htm extension), and dBASE III (dbf extension) files for export.
+Vitalnet produces ASCII text (txt), comma-separated-value (csv), HTML (htm), and dBASE III (dbf) files for export.

 Footer - Last part of a Vitalnet table.
-Lists other details of the analysis, such as the date and time produced, and the data sources.
-Each table is assigned a unique ID, listed in the footer, to assist you in keeping track of and organizing analyses.
+Lists less important details of the analysis, such as the date produced, and data sources.
+Also contains a unique ID to assist in keeping track of analyses.

 General fertility rate - Total live births (to all women) per 1,000 women age 15-44 in a given year.